 Historically, the Wisconsin Central Sands were dominated by large wetland complexes, sand prairies, and oak forests, savannas, and barrens.
 Some pine and hemlock forests were found in the northwest portion.
-The Wisconsin Central Sands was subject to frequent fires, leading to today's need to maintain a representation of fire-dependent communities.
+The Wisconsin Central Sands was subject to frequent fires, leading to today's need for prescribed burns to maintain the area.